nikhilmaheshwari24/k8s_scripts/README.md

 ## deploymentContainerCommandOutput.sh

 *[deploymentContainerCommandOutput]* iterates through all deployments within specified namespaces or across all namespaces.
-It executes a specific command for each deployment, gathering information or performing an action across all or custom namespaces and their deployments.
+It executes a specific command for each deployment (provision to exclude the sidecar or any other common container), gathering information or performing an action across all or custom namespaces and their deployments.
+Record outputs in the **deploymentContainerCommandOutput.csv**

 [deploymentPodRunningOnSameNode]: https://github.com/nikhilmaheshwari24/k8s_scripts/blob/master/deploymentPodRunningOnSameNode.sh
 [deploymentContainerCommandOutput]: https://github.com/nikhilmaheshwari24/k8s_scripts/blob/master/deploymentContainerCommandOutput.sh